The Best 2 Days in Ephesus Itinerary

 Turkey travel planner visiting the Celcus Library Ephesus

+The 2000-year-old ruins of Efes, also spelt Ephesos or Ephessos, are where the apostle St. John spread the word of Jesus Christ.
+Ephesus is one of the best-preserved Roman sites in the world.
 Once known for its significant commercial seaport in antiquity, the world-renowned harbour was forsaken beneath rubble and soil.
+It’s said that this is where the Virgin Mary spent the last years of her life.
 The harbour, where the Küçük Menderes (Kaistros) river once flew into the sea, was rediscovered in 1860.
-This happened after more than 2000 years of population and multiple earthquakes.
-Today, the devastating robust hub is one of the top Turkey tourist attractions.
-The Ephesus Turkey tourist attractions are difficult to fit into only one day, therefore, I recommend you stay 2-3 days.
+Furthermore, this happened after more than 2000 years of population and multiple earthquakes.

 The ancient Temple of Hadrian Ephesus on Ancient Ephesus map